 In general, our corporate governance guidelines require all of the officers and employees of the Company or any of its affiliates who receive as compensation any share of our common stock (including shares of restricted stock or restricted stock units awarded pursuant to the LTIP, and any other securities into which such restricted stock or restricted stock units are changed or for which such restricted stock or restricted stock units are exchanged) to retain at least 50% of such equity securities once they become vested for a period equal to the lesser of (i) three years, commencing with the date of the award, or (ii) so long as such individual remains an officer or employee of the Company.
-In connection with the Offer, on April 18, 2012, the Nominating and Corporate Governance Committee of the Board unanimously waived the stock retention guidelines set forth in the Company's Corporate Governance Guidelines to permit individuals covered by such guidelines to participate in the Subsequent Offering Period or the Short Form Merger, as applicable.
-This waiver is subject to the occurrence of the Offer Closing.
+In connection with the Transaction Agreement, these stock retention guidelines ceased to apply to shares held by officers and employees at the time of Mr. Icahn's acquisition of control of the Company.
+Pursuant to the Transaction Agreement, shares of restricted stock held by the officers and employees will, upon becoming vested in accordance with their terms, be converted into the right to receive, and will be settled by means of, a cash payment as provided in the Transaction Agreement.